 Paper Mario: The Thousand-Year Door has Sir Grodus, the leader of the Secret Society of X-Nauts.
 The rest of the X-Nauts have plenty of humorous qualities (particularly Lord Crump), but he doesn't.
 While his villainy doesn't initially get much worse than bossing around his minions in a no nonsense manner, he crosses the line into Knight Of Cerberus mode when he has TEC shut down for allying with Peach.
 Then when he is cornered by Mario and his partners, Grodus threatens to have Peach killed if they try to resist as he blasts them with lightning; he would have killed them right there if Bowser hadn't fallen on top of him.
 But even his menace is eclipsed by the Shadow Queen, the demon he is trying to free.
 In the backstory, she had destroyed many towns and murdered thousands while building torture chambers where her prisoners were eaten by her dragons, and created the Crystal Stars to help solidify her reign over the world.
 She also cursed the four heroes who beat her the first time to be trapped in chests.
 In the finale, she possesses Peach to be her new physical vessel.

 Super Paper Mario has Dimentio.
 He starts off as exhibiting some humorous personality quirks, much like his fellow minions of Count Bleck.
-But as the plot progresses, he is revealed to be utterly psychotic.
+But as the plot progresses, he is revealed to be utterly psychotic, and quickly makes history by becoming the first villain to successfully kill Mario & Luigi (they get better though, as expected).
 This culminates in him stealing the Chaos Heart from Bleck and planning to remake the multiverse in his image once the old one has been destroyed, and then, when he is defeated, deciding to destroy it all anyway out of spite.

 Even the Mario & Luigi games, despite being much wackier than the Paper Mario games, manage to portray a few sinister villains: